 When thinking about what size solar battery you should invest in, it’s crucial to know your budget.
 If you’re installing an entire solar system, not just adding a battery, you need to ensure you have the funds for all components, which may limit the size of solar battery you can afford.

 The price of solar batteries was consistently declining, but, unfortunately, demand for lithium has risen beyond supply, elevating prices.
 We’re experiencing a range of resource shortages worldwide at the moment, and it’s hard to know whether solar battery prices will trend down or continue to increase.
-Plico protects members from these fluctuations with its innovative pricing model – no big upfront costs and starting at a low weekly fee.
+Plico protects members from these fluctuations with its innovative pricing model – no big upfront costs and starting at a low weekly instalment.
 Every homeowner should have the opportunity to utilise renewable energy – it is a win-win that can save the owner money while being part of the movement toward a healthier environment.

 For more information on solar battery prices, see How Much Are Solar Batteries?